Syed Ahmad Khan: Commentary of the Torah and Gospel

-In 1862 while stationed at Ghazipur, Sir Syed started working on a commentary on the Bible and its teaching, with the aim to explain them in terms of Islam, the final of the Abrahamic religions.
+In 1862 while stationed at Ghazipur, Sir Syed started working on a commentary on the Bible and its teaching, with the aim to explain them in terms of Islam.
 It was published in Urdu and English in three parts from 1862 to 1865 under the title Tabin al-al-kalam Fi tafsir altawrat Wa ‘I-injil’ala millat al Islam (Elucidation of the World in Commentary of the Torah and Gospel According to the Religion of Islam).
 While the first part deals with the Islamic approach towards biblical writings, the second and third part contains commentary on the Book of Genesis and the Gospel of Matthew respectively.

 Essays on the Life of Muhammad

 In 1869 he wrote Al-Khutbat al-Ahmadiya fi'l Arab wa'I Sirat al-Muhammadiya (A Series of Essays on the Life of Prophet Muhammad and Subjects Subsidiary Therein) as a rejoinder to William Muir's widely known four-part book, The Life of Mahomet published in 1864.
-He was deeply distress by Muir's portrayal of Islam and the character of Muhammad.
+He was deeply distressed by Muir's portrayal of Islam and the character of Muhammad.
 He was concerned that the book might create doubts among the younger generation of Muslims.
-In order to prepare for the book he accompanied his son to England as he wanted to get a first-hand impression of Western civilisation.
+In order to prepare for the book, he accompanied his son to England, as he wanted to get a first-hand impression of Western civilisation.

-He was also a reader of Darwin and, while not agreeing with all of his ideas, he could be described as a sort of theistic evolutionist like his contemporary Asa Gray, and one of the first in the Islamic world, finding the arguments supporting such view through his own scientific research but also quoting earlier Islamic scholars like Al-Jahiz, Ibn Khaldun and Shah Waliullah.
+He was also a reader of Darwin and, while not agreeing with all of his ideas, he could be described as a sort of theistic evolutionist like his contemporary Asa Gray.
+Syed Ahmad was one of the first in the Islamic world to adopt this view.
+His arguments in favour of the idea were based on both findings from his own scientific research and quotes from earlier Islamic scholars like Al-Jahiz, Ibn Khaldun and Shah Waliullah.

 Tafsir-ul-Quran

-Sir Syed started working on a tafsir or commentary on Quran in 1877.
+Sir Syed started working on a tafsir, or commentary on the Quran, in 1877.
 It was published as Tafsir ul-Quran in seven volumes; the first volume appeared in 1880 and the last volume was published six years after his death in 1904.
 In this work, he analysed and interpreted 16 paras and 13 surahs of the Quran.
-He also included a detailed article Tahrir fi Usool al-Tafsir (The Notes on the Principles of Commentary) in the first volume in which he laid down 15 principles on which he based his commentary.
+In the first volume, he also included a detailed article titled Tahrir fi Usool al-Tafsir (The Notes on the Principles of Commentary), in which he laid down 15 principles on which he based his commentary.